 Your child needs to stop thinking of math in terms of grades.
 They need to start thinking in terms of understanding and solving.

-To illustrate the point: one of the most common issues with math is the difference between the homework scores and test scores.
+To illustrate the point: one of the most common issues with school math is the difference between the homework scores and test scores.
 Many parents are shocked to find out that a good homework score doesn’t mean their child mastered the material.
-Not even close!

-Variations of problems and combinations will allow your child to see concepts from different angles and perspectives.
+Variations of problems and combinations will allow your child to experience and understand concepts from different angles and perspectives.
 It will allow them to see how the elements of concepts connect and interact.
-That, along with in-depth analysis of their mistakes will promote step-by-step understanding.
-By using this learning style, they will understand math at much deeper level than they can ever reach in class.
+That, along with in-depth analysis of their mistakes will develop their deep step-by-step understanding.
+By using this learning style, they will understand math at much deeper level than they could ever reach in class.